AlissonDuarte/Linear-structures/README.md

 ## Contents

 1. **Stack:**
-    -Implementation of an expression validator using the LIFO principle.
+   - Implementation of an expression validator using the LIFO principle.
    - Operations: Push (insert), Pop (remove), Peek (view the top), and Check if it's empty.

 2. **Queue:**